 Maintenance and Field Replacement

-This appendix describes the process for replacing switch components.
+This section discusses the process for replacing switch components.

-You must ensure that at least one of the secondary grounding pads located on the front panel of the chassis is connected to the data center ground.
-While working on the switches, use grounded, anti-static wrist straps connected to one of the attach points on the switch for grounding yourself and preventing ESD damage to the switch.
+You must ensure that at least one of the secondary grounding pads on the chassis's front panel is connected to the data center ground.
+While working on the switches, use grounded, anti-static wrist straps connected to one of the attach points on the switch to ground yourself and prevent ESD damage to the switch.

-Note: Illustrations in this appendix are examples for a representative switch and component(s).
-Procedures must be applied to component(s) supported by the specific device.
+Note: Illustrations in this section are examples of a representative switch and component(s).
+Apply procedures to component(s) supported by the specific switch.
 You must use component(s) and the appropriate slots for those component(s) when replacing or adding them.

-Inspect the connectors for damage prior to installing components into the chassis.
+Inspect the connectors for damage before installing components into the chassis.

 Assembling and Storing the Extraction Tools